Mynameistessa/my-website/blogposts/unknown-type.md

 ## **Use Cases**
 &nbsp;
 * ### **Migrating From JS to Typescript**
 Perhaps in the past your team decided to migrate a Javascript project to Typescript.
 This can involve some guesswork if you’re working with a legacy codebase and the previous developers are either busy or have moved on.
-This was a situation I found myself in as a junior developer that had just been onboarded.
+This was a situation I found myself in as a junior developer that had just been joined the project.
 It is tempting to make use of the `any` to get the project to compile and then gradually add the types in as you became more familiar with the codebase.
 However, this is where the unknown type can help.
-It would be typesafe to instead use the unknown type here and narrow the type down.
+It would be type-safe to instead use the unknown type here and narrow the type down.
 This can also be a good way to deduce and learn the codebase.
 Whenever we use the type ‘any’ we are basically turning the compiler off.
 We are no longer getting any feedback which means that we can use operations meant for strings on variables of type number without generating any errors.
 This defeats the purpose of using Typescript!

 &nbsp;
 ### **Reading from an external API**